sh123/esp32_loraprs/README.md

   - Monitor your planned frequency, such as 433.775 MHz for ISM device activity, if there is strong interference from other users tune up or down it to minimize interference
 - Weather
   - Rain and high humidity levels decrease signal level by about **~3-6 dB**
+- Could not get modems communicate with each other when using spreading factor 6